thenewguy/django-allauth-adfs/README.rst

 NOTE
 ============
 With ADFS 4, the Social App secret must be blank.
 Earlier versions ignore when the client sends the unused secret key, but version 4 throws an error even though it isn't used in the auth process.
-This must currently be forced via the manage.py shell until the following issue is fixed: https://github.com/pennersr/django-allauth/issues/2372

 ============
 installation